bryanflorenosos/thetechnoob/content/posts/dmvpn.md

 Basically a vrf is a separate routing table from your global routing table.
 The tunnel interface will not be put inside a vrf but instead it should only be aware on where to forward the traffic correctly (vrf aware vpn).
 {{< bokya src="img/fvrf.jpg" alt="Bad Lighthouse Performance" >}}

+**Key Notes for NHRP**
+* NHRP is used to provide IP mapping between WAN IP address and Tunnel IP address.
+* Best practice is to allocate a static Public IP on your HUB!
+* The Hub is the NHRP Server (NHS) while the Spoke sites are the NHRP Clients.
+* The clients (Spoke sites) query the NHS router (Hub site) to obtain the physical WAN public IP of other Spoke routers.
+* As long as this Spoke router will register its current public IP with the NHS server, all the other Spoke sites will find it and will be able to establish VPN with the dynamic IP site.
+This functionality is facilitated by NHRP.

 ###### Configuration of the Cloud Router
 The cloud router simulates the Internet the configuration only involves putting in the Public IP address nothing fancy.